-- 1. Overview of Community Partner Seeking a Scientist Co-PI: See form on page 14. - 1.
+- 1. Overview of Community Partner Seeking a Academic Co-PI: See form on page 14. - 1.
 Application questions: See questions on page 15. - 2.
 Letter of Reference.
 Includes a letter of reference from the organization you represent demonstrating support for your participation in QuickStart. - 3.
 Resume (Not to exceed 4 pages).

-Overview of Community Partner Seeking a Scientist Co-PI
+Overview of Community Partner Seeking a Academic Co-PI

 Community Co-PI Name

 Organization Name

 Address

 Email

 Work Phone

 Cell Phone

 Fax Number

 Executive Director Name

 Work Phone

 Email

 Would you like the QuickStart team

-to help you find a scientific partner
+to help you find a partner for the

-for the program?
-If not, please
+program?
+If not, please explain how

-explain how you plan to find a partner for QuickStart.
+you plan to find a partner for

-partner for QuickStart.
+QuickStart.

+Please describe the semmuniture

-Please describe the community you
+Please describe the community you are a part of and/or represent.

-are a part of and/or represent.
+are a part of and/of represent.

 What are the primary issues related

 to breast cancer that affect your

 community?

 What disparities issues are of most

 concern to your community?

-What breast cancer and
+What environmental issues related

-environmental issues are of most
+to breast cancer are of most concern

-concern to your community?
+to your community?

+,

 Have you or your organization

-worked on a research project before?
+worked on a research project

+before?
 If so, please briefly describe.

-beforer if so, please briefly describe.

-Application Questions for a Community Co-PI Seeking a Scientific Co-PI
+Application Questions for a Community Co-PI Seeking a Academic Co-PI